Baidicoot/another-website/content/posts/izf/index.md

 Most set theories are but an extension of an 'underlying language' of [logic](https://en.wikipedia.org/wiki/First-order_logic) (classical logic for ZF, intuonistic logic for CZF) with the aforementioned axioms for set construction.
 This underlying language usually includes the normal logical operators and quantifiers, and a statement in this language is called a _predicate_.
 Luckily for us, many logics have already been implemented as programs for computers.
 This means we need not check our proofs manually; the program automatically checks the soundness of our reasoning for us!

 These systems are called 'automated theorem provers' and are quite a mature technology; I will extend one, [Coq](https://coq.inria.fr/), with axioms for the construction of sets.
-The actual set theory I will use is called 'Intuonistic Zermelo-Fraenkel Set Theory'; as the name suggests, it is similar to CZF, but is slightly 'less' constructive.
-It admits the following axioms:
+The actual set theory I will use is called 'Intuonistic Zermelo-Fraenkel Set Theory' (IZF); as the name suggests, it is similar to CZF, but is slightly 'less' constructive.
+It uses the following axioms:

 - The 'axiom of extensional equality'.
 This says that if all the members of two sets are shared, then the two sets are equal.
 - The 'axiom of the union set'.
 This says that if $x$ is a set, then the union of $x$ (written as `⋃x` in Coq) is also a set.